-The Fargo-Moorhead Redhawks are not affiliated with any Major League Baseball club.
-The five-time Northern League champions were named Baseball America’s Independent Team of the Decade for the 1990s, though.
+The Fargo-Moorhead Redhawks are not affiliated with any Major League Baseball club, but the two-time American Association champions were named Baseball America's Independent Team of the Decade during the 1990s.

-The 28-year-old ballplayer hails from San Diego, California.
+The now-30-year-old ballplayer hails from San Diego, California.
 The San Francisco Giants drafted Metzger in the 22nd round of the 2012 MLB Draft, but his professional career never panned out.
 He played for independent teams such as the Gary SouthShore Railcats and Sonoma Stompers before finding his way to Fargo, North Dakota.

-During Monday night’s 4-3 win over the Chicago Dogs at Newman Outdoor Field, Metzger was called out on a third strike, and he didn’t like the call one bit.
+During a 4-3 win over the Chicago Dogs at Newman Outdoor Field back in 2018, Metzger was called out on a third strike, and he didn't like the call one bit.

 Redhawks manager Michael Schlact tried holding him back, but to no avail.

-What follows is one of the most epic meltdowns in baseball history.
+What follows is one of the most greatest meltdowns in baseball history.

 It's difficult to hear, but Metzger slams down the trash can, turns to the home plate umpire and proclaims, "Go to your home!"